ollyblink/medical-data-app-backend/readme.md

 - The app crashes when an unregistered user tries to log in.
 Requires proper handling in both back- and frontend.
 - Currently, data items can be stored multiple times.
 There should be checks to avoid storing data items with the same title etc. if required.
 Also, delete requires the item title.
 Instead, the id should be used.
 - When GET https://localhost:8080/consents is invoked, the user for whom the consents are searched is not provided by the URL but instead, it is only checked within the system if the user is logged in.
 For proper REST notation, the user should be provided in the URL.
+- Overall, more tests, checks, and recovery strategies need to be installed to avoid e.g. problems, where a user is registered twice and MongoDB simply throws an exception.